savushkin-r-d/EasyEPLANner/ReadMe.md

 ### Code of conduct
 We [using](docs/CODE_OF_CONDUCT.md)
-standart behavior(communication),provided by the GitHub service.
+standart behavior rules (communication), provided by the GitHub service.

 ### Code style